-In meeting the Mainstream Core Standards the school employs some additional teaching approaches, as advised by internal and external assessments e.g. one to one tutoring / precision teaching / mentoring, small group teaching, use of ICT software learning packages and apps.
-These are delivered by additional staff employed through the funding provided to the school as 'notional SEN funding'
+In meeting the Mainstream Core Standards, the school employs some additional teaching approaches, as advised by internal and external assessments e.g. one to one tutoring/precision teaching/mentoring, small group teaching, use of ICT software learning packages and apps.
+These are delivered by additional staff employed through the funding provided to the school as 'notional SEND funding'.

-How the school adapts the curriculum and learning environment for pupils with special educational needs
+How the curriculum and learning environment is adapted for pupils with SEND

-At Penshurst CE Primary School, we follow the advice in the Mainstream Core Standards on how to adapt the curriculum and the learning environment for pupils with special educational needs.
-We also incorporate the advice provided as a result of assessments, both internal and external, and the strategies prescribed in Education, Health and Care Plans.
+At Penshurst CE Primary School we follow the advice in the Mainstream Core Standards on how to adapt the curriculum and the learning environment for pupils with SEND.
+We also incorporate the advice provided as a result of assessments, both internal and external, and the strategies described in Education, Health and Care Plans.

-As part of our requirement to keep the appropriateness of our curriculum and learning environment under review the Governors have made the following improvements as part of the school's accessibility planning: a disabled toilet, disabled access to all newly built areas of the school, braille notices in and around the school and the installation of a reflection garden.
+As part of our requirement to keep the appropriateness of our curriculum and learning environment under review, the Governors have made the following improvements as part of the school's accessibility planning: a disabled toilet, disabled access to all newly built areas of the school, braille notices in and around the school and the installation of a reflection garden.

-Areas identified for targeting in 2021-22 are the following:
+Areas identified for targeting in 2022-23 are the following:

-- Barriers to learning, for pupils with Special Educational Needs, must be identified, reduced and progress monitored regularly in co-operation with the governing body. - Effective monitoring and tracking of all children, including those with SEN, ensure that underachievement is identified early. - The emotional wellbeing of all our children will be a school priority.
+- Barriers to learning, for pupils with SEND, must be identified, reduced and progress monitored regularly in co-operation with the governing body. - Effective monitoring and tracking of all children, including those with SEND, ensure that underachievement is identified early. - The emotional wellbeing of all our children will be a school priority.

-Additional support for learning that is available to pupils with special educational needs
+Additional support for learning that is available to pupils with SEND

-As part of our budget we receive 'notional SEN funding'.
-This funding is used to ensure that the quality of teaching is good in the school and that there are sufficient resources to deploy additional and different teaching for pupils requiring SEN support.
-The amount of support required for each pupil to make good progress will be different in each case and a full list of the interventions we can offer is on our SEN information report.
+As part of our budget, we receive 'notional SEND funding'.
+This funding is used to ensure that the quality of teaching is good in the school and that there are sufficient resources to deploy additional and different teaching for pupils requiring SEND support.
+The amount of support required for each pupil to make good progress will be different in each case, a full list of the interventions we can offer is on our SEND information report.
 In very few cases a very high level of resource is required.
 The funding arrangements require schools to provide up to £6000 per year of resource for pupils with high needs, and above that amount the Local Authority should provide top up to the school.
-This 'top up' or High Needs Funding (HNF) can be accessed on application by the SENCO, providing there is sufficient evidence of need.
+This 'top up' or High Needs Funding (HNF) can be accessed on application by the SENDCo, providing there is sufficient evidence of need.
 Children with EHCPs do not automatically receive funding.
-Any additional funding must be applied for by the SENCO from HNF.
+Any additional funding must be applied for by the SENDCo from HNF.

-How the school enables pupils with special educational needs to engage in activities of the school (including physical activities) together with children who do not have special educational needs
+How the school enables pupils with SEND to engage in activities of the school (including physical activities) together with children who do not have SEND

-All clubs, trips and activities offered to pupils at Penshurst CE Primary School are available to pupils with special educational needs either with or without an Education, Health and Care Plan.
+All clubs, trips and activities offered to pupils at Penshurst CE Primary School are available to pupils with SEND either with or without an EHCP.
 Where it is necessary, the school will use the resources available to it to provide additional adult support to enable the safe participation of the pupil in the activity.

-Support that is available for improving the emotional and social development of pupils with special educational needs
+Support that is available for improving the emotional and social development of pupils with SEND

-At Penshurst CE Primary School, we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching for instance Personal Social Health Education and indirectly with every conversation adults have with pupils throughout the day.
+At Penshurst CE Primary School, we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching, for instance Personal Social Health Education (PSHE), and indirectly with all conversations adults have with pupils throughout the day.